HenrikJoreteg/hjs-webpack/README.md

 ## Changelog

+- 2.4.0
-- 2.3.1 Use passed in `urlLoaderLimit`
+  - Use passed in `urlLoaderLimit`
+  - Add default url loader for images

 - 2.3.0 configure `isDev` default automatically based on whether the command used contains `webpack-dev-server` or not (still respects explicitly configured, so not a breaking change)
   - add `clearBeforeBuild` option to clear build folder first.